-Background: Obesity has been and continues to be a growing problem in the U.S. According to the Centers for Disease Control and Prevention (CDC) nearly 38% of U.S. adults were obese as of 2014.
+Background: Obesity has been and continues to be a growing problem in the U.S. According to the Centers for Disease Control and Prevention (CDC), nearly 42% of U.S. adults were obese as of 2017-2018.
 That is an increase of about 11% from eight years ago.
 People with obesity are more likely to be disabled compared to non-obese people.

-History and Symptoms: Common symptoms of obesity include excess body fat, joint pain, rashes in skin folds and sleep apnea.
+History and Symptoms: Common symptoms of obesity include excess body fat, joint and muscle pains, rashes in skin folds, sleep apnea, poor mobility, among others.

-Physical Exam: Physicians conduct a cardiac, pulmonary and abdominal exam, as well as check other general health measures.
+Physical Exam: Physicians conduct cardiac, pulmonary, skin, musculoskeletal, and abdominal exams, as well as check patient’s balance, endurance, mobility, and walking ability.

-Diagnostic Process: To determine if a patient is obese, a physician will check their body mass index (BMI) to see if it is 30 or higher.
+Diagnostic Process: To determine if a patient is obese, a physician will check their body mass index (BMI) to see if it is 30 kg/m2 or higher.
 This is done by dividing weight in kilograms by height in meters squared.
-They may also check his/her waist-to-hip ratio, which also diagnoses obesity and is associated with increased risk of death.
+They may also check his/her waist-to-hip ratio, which also helps to diagnose obesity and is associated with an increased risk of death.
 Routine bloodwork should be ordered to ascertain and rule out common causes of obesity, if uncertain.
 Imaging may be required to further work up causes of obesity.

 Other Resources for Patients and Families: The CDC’s Division of Nutrition, Physical Activity, and Obesity has many resources that can help families and caregivers.